Woomessi/PMSM-Control-Driver-for-Resolver-Position-Feedback/README.md

 }
 ```

-The above offset calculation runs only once.
-Then phase currents are computed from ADC samples minus offsets and used as feedback for the current control algorithm.
+The calculation of the offset is performed only once.
+Next, based on the ADC sampling value and the offset, the phase current is calculated and used as the feedback signal in the current control process, input to the control algorithm.

-#### Notes on current control
+#### Current Control Notes
 ```cpp
 else
 {